 Now, all of those events will appear in your selected Slack channel.
 Your entire Slack team will be up to speed on your latest internal developments and customer communications.

-6. How to forward messages onto HubSpot
+6. How to automatically forward messages to HubSpot or Salesforce

-- Sync your HubSpot and OpenPhone contacts.
+- Sync your CRM and OpenPhone contacts.

 Why use text message forwarding?

 Text forwarding comes with a host of benefits, ranging from organizational improvements to improved customer satisfaction.
 Here are the top reasons why you should be using text message forwarding for your business.